dazege11/Prediction-of-DAAO-Activity-Categories/README.md

 Code for the paper "Overcoming Antagonistic Epistasis in Enzyme Evolution through Multidimensional Feature Analysis: Rational Engineering of ReDAAO for Enhanced D-Phosphinothricin in Catalysis".

-The script 'run_prediction.py' was used to run the prediction in papers for the activity of mutate protein.
+The script 'run_prediction.py' was used to run the prediction in paper for the activity of mutate protein.

 ## Installation

-You can installing the dependency through folwing command:
+You can installing the dependency through following command:

 ```
 pip3 install -r requirements.txt